Do you need to quickly get system information about your WordPress site?

 It is made of several components, including web server software (Apache or NGINX), PHP (a programming language), database software (MySQL), and more.

 Apart from that, you also have your own WordPress settings.
-For instance, which WordPress plugins or theme you are using and how your WordPress website is set up.
+For instance, there will be different settings depending on which WordPress plugins or theme you are using and how your WordPress website is set up.

-Together all this information is called System Information.
-You can use this information to fix common WordPress errors and troubleshoot other website issues.
+Together, all this information is called System Information.
+You can use it to fix common WordPress errors and troubleshoot other website issues.

-You may also be asked by other developers on support forums to share system information.
-This helps them quickly see if a particular feature is available on your hosting.
+Other developers may also ask you to share system information on support forums.
+This helps them quickly determine whether a particular feature is available on your hosting.

 That being said, let’s take a look at how to easily access system information for your WordPress website without any technical skills.